-The morning-line odds are miscalibrated: they are insufficiently short for favorites and insufficiently long for longshots.
+Past studies of the favorite-longshot bias in horserace parimutuel markets ignore the morning-line odds, perhaps because they are difficult to obtain or because their formal irrelevance suggests economic irrelevance.
+We scrape the morning lines each morning for over a year, and we find that these predictions exhibit a favorite-longshot bias: on average, they are insufficiently short for favorites and insufficiently long for longshots.
 Horses with 1/1 morning-line odds begin the race with parimutuel odds of 1/2, on average, while horses with 30/1 morning-line odds end up with parimutuel odds longer than 50/1.
-As we show, the parimutuel odds separate from the morning lines at the end of the betting window, as late wagers concentrate on favorites.
-And as we discuss, journalistic accounts attribute this late wagering to professional gamblers.
+The morning-line odds provide useful ordinal information by correctly distinguishing between longshots and favorites.
+However, they provide biased cardinal information by underestimating the odds of longshots and overestimating the odds of favorites.